-Founded in 1995 by Bernie Tetreault, a former Executive Director of the Housing Opportunity Commission (HOC), THE BERNIE SCHOLARSHIP AWARDS PROGRAM is a component fund of the Community Foundation of the National Capital Region, a nonprofit 501(c)(3) organization whose goal is to change lives through education for low-income students who live in subsidized rental housing in Montgomery County, Maryland.
+Founded in 1995 by Bernie Tetreault, when he retired after 24 years as Executive Director of the Housing Opportunity Commission (HOC), The Bernie Scholarship Awards Program is a component fund of the Greater Washington Community Foundation, a nonprofit 501(c)(3) organization whose goal is to change lives through education for low-income students who live in subsidized rental housing in Montgomery County, Maryland.

 The program fulfills this goal by providing financial support to augment traditional financial aid.